boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Value Label Suffix](/static/assets/visualizing-data/visualization-widgets/images/line-chart/label-suffix.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When the height and number of data in the chart are increased, the value label may be hidden.
+Use the label rotation property to make the label visible.

 #### Show Marker

-This allows you to toggle the visibility of marker from label to adorn each data point in the chart series.
+This allows you to toggle the visibility of the marker from the label to adorn each data point in the chart series.

 ![Show Marker](/static/assets/visualizing-data/visualization-widgets/images/line-chart/show-marker.png)